 It’s good practice to start your planning process early.
-That includes contacting the Town Administration for information on permits.
+That includes contacting the Town Development Officer for information on permits.
 Your building or development might require a Development Permit or a Variance Permit, and Building, Electrical, Plumbing, and Gas Permits.
 Step one is the Development Permit application.
 A Development Permit (DP) essentially determines whether the development meets the Land Use Bylaw regulations.

 The current certificate of title provides the DO with owner information, easements or right-of-ways, as well as any registered restrictions.
 This is important as the DO must ensure that anyone with a registered interest in the property is aware of the proposed development.
 As well, the DO must ensure that there are no restrictions on the property that would prevent the issuance of the DP.
 Copies of the easements and right-of-ways (ROW) are needed to identify any areas where development or building is restricted.
 Easements or ROW often include utility lines – both above and below ground – that may need to be accessed for repair.
 Buildings can usually be constructed up to the easement or ROW, but not over it.

 Building Plans include floor plans, elevations and finished lot and street grades, exterior finishes, location.

 A scaled site plan is a drawing that shows the dimensions of the lot and the proposed development on the low.
 The plan must include the legal description of the property, a north arrow, dimensions of the site, setbacks of the development from the property lines, and, where applicable, dimensions of existing or proposed culverts, crossing, undergrounds gas, electrical or telephone lines and driveways, easements and right-of-ways, and drainage plans.